sunny-chung/hello-http/README.md

     - Binary File
     - None
   - with query parameters and headers
-- Connecting and sending payloads to WebSocket endpoints
+- Connecting and sending payloads to WebSocket and gRPC endpoints
 - GraphQL queries, mutations and subscriptions
 - Request management with infinite nested folders
 - Different kinds of requests can coexist in the same folder